eleev/swift-algorithms-data-structs/README.md

 **Last Update: 13/August/2018.**

-# interviz
+# swift-algorithms-data-structs
 This is a `playground-based` project that contains examples of common `Algorithms` and `Data Structures` implemented using the latest stable version of `Swift`programming language.
 The development attempts to fully utilize `Standard Library` and `Protocol-Oriented` paradigm.
 The project provides interactive visualizations using `SpriteKit` and `SceneKit` frameworks (in development).
-The name`interviz` stands for `interactive visualization` which is one of purposes of this project - to provide a UI interface for common algorithms and data structures.

 # About
 Each major section will be wrapped into a separete `.playground` file, meaning that `data structures` and `algorithms` will be separeted for convenient management. :octocat: